 Members of Obscurley

-Clint Warren is an actor, writer, and award-winning music Producer known for his supporting roles as a child-actor in several South African TV series during the 1990s.
+Clint Warren is an African musician, singer, and award-winning music Producer.
+He served as the singer and lead guitarist of the alt-rock band Semantic from 2000 – 2019 before forming Obscurley.
 Clint was born in Johannesburg, South Africa on April 7, 1984, where he began his career as a child actor and model appearing in several South African TV series in the 1980s and 1990s including Pumpkin Patch (1988), Zet (1990s) and Zap Mag (1990s).
 His family immigrated to Florida, USA in 1995 followed by his cousins Dean Israelite and Jason Xenopoulos.
-After 9/11, he enlisted in the Marines, serving for more than three years before being medically discharged after he sustained several injuries in service.
-His interest in acting reemerged while attending VA discharge classes with actor Adam Driver at the Marine Corps Base Camp Pendleton in 2004 who had also been injured.
+After 9/11, he enlisted in the Marines, serving for more than three years before being medically discharged after he suffered several injuries.
+His interest in music reemerged while attending VA discharge classes with actor Adam Driver at the Marine Corps Base Camp Pendleton in 2004 who had also been injured.

-While being stationed in Yuma, AZ Warren studied Theater at Northern Arizona University (NAU) in Flagstaff, AZ and joined The Antaeus Company in Los Angeles where he was cast in several local theater productions.
-In 2004 Warren graduated from NAU with a bachelor’s degree in liberal arts.
+While being stationed in Yuma, AZ, Warren studied Musical Theater at Northern Arizona University (NAU) in Flagstaff, AZ and joined The Antaeus Company in Los Angeles where he performed in many Tony Award-winning productions.
+In 2004 Warren graduated from NAU with a bachelor’s degree in theater and music theory.
 In 2007, Warren returned to Florida to pursue a career in modeling and signed to The Green Agency while studying law at Florida International University (FIU) and the University of Miami (UM).

 After graduating from law school, Warren joined the US Peace Corps where he was posted in Albania from 2014 – 2016.
 Following his return to the States, Warren signed to Nine9 and became a model for Salty Dog Paddle appearing on amazon and several print publications.
-In 2019 Warren starred in Radio and 104.3 The Shark’s Internet television show – Career Day with Spanish and appeared in a nationally broadcast TV commercial for West Palm Beach Downtown Development Authority.
+Outside of Obscurley, Warren is a member of the Recording Academy and has received several awards for Music Production.
+He is currently working with Angelic Noise, Dominic DeLaney, Andii Styron, Shaun Welgemoed, Stormakastorm, and several other artists who have been nominated by the recording academy for awards.

 Warren’s vocal influences are David Bowie, Louis Armstrong, Chris Isaak, Aaron Barrett, Syd Barrett, Dicky Barrett, Fred Durst, Adam Yauch, and Everlast.

-Born and raised in Akron, Ohio, Samurai began her acting and musical career with a Florida based charity called Salty Dog Paddle.
-Samurai previously modeled for the organization’s clothing and apparel line and was featured on amazon and several print publications.
-In 2018 Samurai appeared as a guest on Good Morning America as a representative for the organization and appeared on several news outlets in connection with a news story about a dog the organization rescued from a tragic situation, which became the charity’s mascot.
+Born in Battle Creek, Michigan, Samurai is a rapper, alt-model, and award-winning Music Producer.
+Samurai began her musical career in Akron, Ohio.
+With her Michigan-styled quick and sultry-sounding rhymes, Samurai entertained audiences after bartending shifts at local dive bars throughout her twenties and gained the stage name “Sultry Samurai.”
+In 2014 Samurai relocated from Ohio to Florida to pursue her modeling career as a tattoo model.
+In Florida, a watersports brand called Salty Dog Paddle cast Samurai in the organization’s clothing and apparel line and featured her on amazon and in several print publications.
+In 2018 Samurai appeared as a guest on Good Morning America as a representative for the organization and appeared on various major news outlets in connection with a news story about a dog the organization rescued from a tragic situation, which became the charity’s mascot.

 Samurai’s vocal influences are Nancy Sinatra, Lana Del Rey, Karen O, Natalie Bergman, Ella Marija Lani Yelich-O’Connor, and Florence Welch.